• Skip to primary navigation

 While spy apps aren’t considered “viruses”, most antivirus software will detect them and alert you to their presence.

-They can also help you to remove the mobile spy app so you can feel confident using your mobile phone again.
+They can also help you remove the spy app from your iOS or Android device so you can feel confident using your mobile phone again.

 Best Alternatives to Mobile Spy Apps